XZiar/RayRenderer/OpenGLUtil/README.md

 In order to reduce binding state changing, LRU cache is used.
 But uniform values are not handled in that way.

 Each time you call oglProgram's `draw()`, an `ProgDraw` is created with current global state.
-ProgDraw will restore program state after it's deconstructed, so avoid creating too many `ProgDraw`.
+ProgDraw will restore program state after it's deconstructed, so **avoid creating too many `ProgDraw`**.

 Setting value to uniform / binding ubo or tex resources in `ProgDraw` is temporal, but setting them in `ProgState` or `oglProgram` is global.

 `ProgDraw` will enforce current context to use corresponding glProgram, and assumes that state kept until it is destroyed.
-So avoid keeping more than one `ProgDraw` at the same time in a single thread.
+In rder to prevent mistakes, `ProgDraw` will cause a spinlock in the thread, so more than one `ProgDraw` at the same time will hang the app.

 ### Multi-thread Worker